 View Stream -The View Stream is a chronological list of everyone who has watched any of your videos, along with their heatmap and other information about them, like device they were using, their IP address, and their location.
 If a viewer has been identified — for instance, if they filled out a Turnstile form — their entries in the view stream will also include their email address, and their name if they provided it.
 You can find the View Stream under the Stats menu in the header of your account.

 Viewer - A viewer is a user on your Wistia account.
 Viewers are invited via their email address at the project level, and can only access your video with a Wistia login.
-Viewers can be added in the Privacy & Sharing modal under the Project Actions menu.
+Viewers can be added in the Privacy & Sharing modal, which is on a project page.

 Viewer Page - The viewer page allows you to see the entire history of one viewer of your videos.
 It’s important to note that this refers to public stats — not private.
 You can find the viewer page of any public viewer by clicking on their heatmap.